wallabag/wallabag/en/user/errors_during_fetching.md

 There may be several reasons:

-- network problem
+- a network problem;
-- distant server issue
+- an issue with the remote server;
-- wallabag can't fetch content due to the website structure
+- wallabag can't fetch content due to the website structure.

 If wallabag doesn't succeed to fetch an article on the first try, you might want to try again by clicking on _Re-fetch content_ in the lateral bar.
 (One must note that this button is also useful to re-fetch content when trying new site configs, see below.)

 ![Refetch content](../../img/user/refetch.png)

-## Check production log for debug / error message
+## Check production log for error messages

-By default, if a website can't be fetched because of a request error (a 404 page, a timeout, a SSL problem...), the error log message will be displayed in the `WALLABAG_DIR/var/logs/prod.log` file.
+By default, if a website can't be fetched because of a request error (a page not found, a timeout, a SSL problem...), the error log message will be displayed in `WALLABAG_DIR/var/logs/prod.log`.

 If you find a line starting with `graby.ERROR` during the timeframe of your test, it means the request failed because of an error.
 The status code of the error can already give you a hint of the issue:

-- a `404` error means that wallabag couldn't find the article at the given address;
+- a `404` code means that wallabag couldn't find the article at the given address;
-- a `403` error means that access to the page is forbidden (either because of a misconfiguration of the distant server or because the host has taken anti-scrapping measures);
+- a `403` code means that access to the page is forbidden (either because of a misconfiguration of the remote server or because the host has taken anti-scrapping measures);
-- a `500` error might indicate an issue with the distant server or your internet connection;
+- a `500` code might indicate an issue with the remote server or your internet connection;
-- `504` or `408` errors could indicate a time-out in the connection with the server.
+- `504` or `408` codes could indicate a time-out in the connection with the server.

-Please report that error (and the whole text around in the log file) when opening an issue on [GitHub](https://github.com/wallabag/wallabag/issues).
+If you already tried to re-fetch the content or to solve potential networking issues, please report that error (and the whole text around in the log file) by opening an issue on [GitHub](https://github.com/wallabag/wallabag/issues).

-## Content is not what I wanted and/or incomplete
+## Content is not what I wanted and/or is incomplete

 Wallabag uses two systems working together to try to fetch the content of an article:

-- configuration files written for each specific domain (often called _site config_, that are stored in `vendor/j0k3r/graby-site-config`);
+- site configuration files written for each specific domain (often called _site config_, stored in `vendor/j0k3r/graby-site-config`);
-- [php-readability](https://github.com/j0k3r/php-readability) which automatically analyzes the content of a web page to determine what is more likely to be the wanted content.
+- [php-readability](https://github.com/j0k3r/php-readability), which automatically analyzes the content of a web page to determine what is more likely to be the desired content.

 None of these two elements are flawless and we sometimes have to help wallabag a bit!
-In order to help you efficiently, we will need you to check several things beforehand

-You can also create (or update) the site config of the website hosting the desired content.
+In order to help you efficiently, we will need you to gather some information beforehand, as described below.
+When required, you could also create (or update) the site configuration file of the website hosting the desired content.

 ### Check with **f43.me** if the issue is reproducible